1980 Oakland Athletics season: Regular season

 In 1980, Charlie O. Finley hired Billy Martin to manage the young team.
 The club was led by new young stars Rickey Henderson, Mike Norris, Tony Armas, and Dwayne Murphy.
 The starting pitching staff was also notable in that they completed 94 starts, virtually unheard of in the era of the relief pitcher.
-Rick Langford finished 28 of his 33 starts, totalling nearly 300 innings, and tallying a 19-12 record.
+Rick Langford finished 28 of his 33 starts, totalling 290 innings, and tallying a 19-12 record.
 Norris went 22-9 with a 2.53 ERA, completed 24 starts, and was runner-up to Steve Stone in the Cy Young Award balloting that year.
 Martin made believers of his young charges as "Billyball" (characterized as featuring aggressive base running) was used to market the team, and the Athletics finished second in 1980.

 Rickey Henderson broke Ty Cobb's American League record for most stolen bases in one season (96) by recording 100 stolen bases.